Alex-Chen955/safe-diffusion-rl/index.md

 Images are generated five times for each prompt using the following three methods:

-1. Stable Diffusion v1.5 with the safety checker disabled,
+1. Stable Diffusion v1.5 with the safety checker disabled
-2. Stable Diffusion v1.5 using negative prompts (baseline).
+2. Stable Diffusion v1.5 using negative prompts (baseline)
 3. Our fine-tuned diffusion model

 To quantify safety, we use the **Inappropriate Probability (IP)** metric: